learn-academy-2021-echo/week-2-assessment-Gluay88/interview-questions.md

 1. What is the difference between a parameter and an argument?

-  Your answer: A parameter is a name of variable we pass it into a function but an argument is the real value we pass it into the function.
+  Your answer: A parameter is a name of variable we pass it into a function (it's more like a placeholder for an argument) but an argument is the real value we pass it into the function (input and actual value).

   Researched answer: A parameter is a named variable passed into a function.
 Parameter variables are used to import arguments into functions.
 An argument is a value (primitive or object) passed as input to a function.